Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \subsubsection{Sub-tasks and Datasets in Translation}

-According to our investigations, the most popular translation sub-tasks are \textit{sentence-level} and \textit{document-level} translation.
+Among our retrieved papers, the most popular translation sub-tasks are \textit{sentence-level} and \textit{document-level} translation.
 Most datasets in translation consider short sequences for their tasks (\textit{sentence-level}) as they are easier to annotate than longer sequences (\textit{document-level}).
 Thus, current systems are often more capable of handling short sequences as they are largely trained on corresponding data.
 However, \textit{document-level} information might help to solve word ambiguity as the longer context can allow better handling of discourse phenomena like coreference, omissions, and coherence \citep{ZhangZ20a}.
-Nevertheless, document-level translation contributions are still incipient.

-\textbf{Sentence-level.} A single sentence is translated from a source to a target language for the \textit{sentence-level} translation task.
-Recent works propose a variant of the encoder-decoder Transformer, predicting tokens with a classifier over a large database of translation examples \citep{KhandelwalFJZ21}, or prompt existing pre-trained LMs \citep{ZhangHB23} to perform machine translation.